How to troubleshoot and repair common dishwasher problems, including a dishwasher that doesn’t run, fill or drain. Also, how a dishwasher works.

 If your dishwasher runs but doesn’t fill, either something is wrong with the water supply system or it is draining water too soon.

-If the water flow to the dishwasher doesn’t automatically shut off, the float switch is faulty, the timer is stuck on Fill, or the water inlet valve is stuck open.
+If the water flow to the dishwasher doesn’t automatically shut off, the float switch is faulty, the timer is stuck on Fill, or the water inlet valve is stuck open (see videos above for replacing the water inlet valve).
 To test the float switch, you’ll need an inexpensive multimeter like the one shown here, which costs under $25 online.
 Less expensive multimeters are available, too.

 1Unplug the dishwasher.
 Reach into the cabinet and lift up the dome-shaped plastic float switch.
 If it doesn’t lift up, remove the plastic top from the stem, scrub the stem clean, and then replace the dome.
 If it moves up and down freely, go on to Step 2.